Are your needs being met in your marriage or love relationship?

 6. Sentry: responsible for danger in your environment, the sentry is activated through anxiety and hypervigilance.
 When your sentry is well-balanced, you avoid danger, taking adequate precautions such as wearing a bike helmet or locking the door to your car; when overstimulated, the sentry floods your body with fear even when danger is not present, such as with phobias of flying or driving, or through anxiety disorders such as Obsessive Compulsive Disorder or Social Phobia; when under-stimulated, you may not be vigilant enough, such as thrill-seekers who seem to continually “cheat death,” until they don’t.

-7. Nest-Builder: responsible for nurturing and bonding behaviors, typical of parent-child relationships and romantic love relationships, your nest-builder pushes you to make new friends, join groups, and hold your child when he or she is sad.
+7. Nest-Builder: responsible for nurturing and bonding behaviors, typical of parent-child relationships and romantic love relationships, your nest-builder pushes you to make new friends, join groups, and hold your child when they is sad.
 When your nest-builder is well-balanced, you feel comfort and support in your life, and feel like you belong.
 This is your attachment circuit activated when you experience loss as well, including death, separations, or the loss of a friend.
-When your nest-builder is overstimulated, you struggle with maintaining your identity and subjugate your needs to others, hoping to get approval; even small separations can make you feel quiet anxious, and how you react to your fears can impact your marriage or love relationship.
+When your nest-builder is overstimulated, you struggle with maintaining your identity and subjugate your needs to others, hoping to get approval; even small separations can make you feel quiet anxious, and how you react to your fears can impact your relationship.
 When under-stimulated, your nest-builder may influence you to feel lonely and isolated, bring up anxiety and sadness.
 Over time, if your nest-builder is consistently under-stimulated, you most likely experience bouts of depression and higher anxiety.

 In marriage therapy, I help couples to identify the range of needs each partner has, helping them understand why certain activities or events may feel so important to both partners in different ways.
 Each partner pinpoints which needs feel well-balanced, overstimulated, and under- stimulated.
 As a therapeutic team, we then help each partner improve their connection through becoming more thoughtful of what matters to both themselves, and to each other, and develop a plan to help both partners get their needs met in a balanced way.
-Partners can see and understand how effectively managing each partner’s needs helps lead to more satisfaction over the long-haul in a marriage or love relationship.
+Partners can see and understand how effectively managing each partner’s needs helps lead to more satisfaction over the long-haul in a relationship.

 Subscribe to our mailing list